 civic and senior groups, as well as participated in special events at Coastside lighthouses,

 the historic Johnston House, Kohl Mansion, and Villa Montalvo, and aboard the Liberty ship

 JoAnn is featured in a video highlighting local maritime history which is part of a

 permanent exhibit entitled “Ships of the World” at the San Mateo County History

 Museum.
-She is also a consultant with California State Parks and the Monterey Bay
+She is also a consultant with California State Parks, and a member of the Pigeon Point